lsst-sims/sims_featureScheduler_runs4.3/nes_early/README.md

 Insignificant impact on the regular science metrics.

-then nes_early_all is for doing templates faster in the NES in griz
+then nes_early_all is for doing templates faster in the NES in griz:
+This one does impact SNe and fOn a bit since it's putting more visits in the NES and not paying them back.
+But that's probably SNe in year 1, when we wouldn't have templates anyway.